-What is a day in the life of a recruiter like?
-What does a recruiter do?
+What is a day in the life of a recruiter like? what does a recruiter do day to day?
 And how heavy must their workload be?

 The world of recruitment is crowded with job-seekers, job-providers, and the middle-person whose job is to fill an open position with the best person that fits the criteria.
 Now, the job of a recruiter can seem like a mystery to someone who isn’t in the industry.
 However, most people in the world will have had contact with a recruiter for any reason and have formed an idea of what recruiters really do.
 How accurate are these perceptions about the recruiter life?

 Here is a day in the life of a recruiter and some amusing perceptions of what people think recruiters do vs what recruiters really do.

 Also read : Hiring Manager vs Recruiter: What’s the big difference?

 After seeing them glued to their phones and checking their emails 24/7, their parents are convinced that a day in the life of a recruiter is just talking for a living and being constantly stressed out.
 They wouldn’t even dare wander into the world of Google Meet or mobile apps because that will just lead to a lot of unnecessary confusion.

 What your friends think you do: